 ALSO READDambulla (Sri Lanka), Aug 28 (AFP) Scoreboard after Sri Galle (Sri Lanka), Aug 4 (AFP) Scoreboard at lunch on the opening day of the second Test between Sri Lanka and Australia here today: Pallekele (Sri Lanka), Jul 29 (AFP) Scoreboard at lunch on the fourth day of the first cricket Test between Sri Lanka and Australia here today: Pallekele (Sri Lanka), Jul 28 (AFP) Scoreboard at tea on the third day of the first cricket Test between Sri Lanka and Australia, here today: Woakes and Ali pile pressure on Sri Lanka

+I may have to act very openly against these also," Sirisena had warned.
 He said he was completely angered by the recent action by the Bribery Commission to summon to court former defence secretary Gotabhaya Rajapaksa - brother of ex-president Mahinda Rajapaksa - and three former military commanders over bribery allegations.
 Meanwhile, another relative of Rajapaksa was arrested by the financial crimes unit this morning.
 Thirukumar Nadesan, the husband of Rajapaksa's niece Nirupama was arrested over a property transaction involving Rajapaksas younger brother Basil, the powerful economic development minister under the former strongmans regime.